Food security is a top priority, within larger framework of gender-inclusive climate change mitigation and women's economic empowerment

-Canadian official development assistance (ODA) to agriculture (including forestry and fishing) and rural development stood at US$279 million in 2016 (7% of total ODA), a share on par with the Development Assistance Committee (DAC) average.
-According to data from the Organization for Economic Co-Operation and Development (OECD), funding to these sectors had decreased between 2010 (US$589 million, or 13% of Canada’s total ODA) and 2014, where it stood at US$250 million (7%).
-These cuts were driven by an increased prioritization of maternal, newborn, and child health (MNCH) funding over the past years, while the overall ODA budget has simultaneously decreased.
-Since 2015 however, ODA funding for agriculture has been slightly increasing (+12% between 2014 and 2016, an increase of US$29 million in absolute amounts).
+Canadian official development assistance (ODA) to agriculture (including forestry and fishing) and rural development stood at US$292 million in 2016 (latest year for which complete data is available).
+This represented 7% of its total ODA, a share on par with the Development Assistance Committee (DAC) average.
+According to data from the Organization for Economic Co-Operation and Development (OECD), ODA funding for agriculture has been slightly increasing since 2015 (+12% between 2014 and 2016, an increase of US$30 million in absolute amounts).

-Under the Feminist International Assistance Policy (FIAP), food security is no longer a thematic priority of Canadian development assistance.
-The government is expected to reframe food security and agriculture within emerging priorities, such as women’s economic empowerment and climate change-related funding.
+Under Canada’s Feminist International Assistance Policy (FIAP), food security is no longer a thematic priority of Canadian development assistance.
+Instead, Canada views food security and agriculture within the larger lens of women’s economic empowerment and gender-inclusive climate change mitigation.
 In addition, Canada plans to integrate its food security policies into a more comprehensive approach for stimulating clean and sustainable economic growth.

 Several GAC branches are involved in decision-making on agriculture

-Under the leadership of the Prime Minister, Global Affairs Canada (GAC) steers development policy, including for agriculture.
-Within GAC, key branches for agriculture-related programs are the GAC’s four geographic branches (Americas; Asia Pacific; Europe, Middle-East and Maghreb; sub-Saharan Africa), which manage bilateral country programs.
-In addition, the Global Food Security and Environment branch and the Global Sustainable Economic Growth branches are key players in the development of Canada’s agriculture-related strategies and policies.
+Under the leadership of the prime minister, Global Affairs Canada (GAC) steers development policy, including for agriculture.
+Within GAC, key branches for agriculture-related programs are the GAC’s four geographic branches (Americas; Asia Pacific; Europe, Middle East and Maghreb; and sub-Saharan Africa), which manage bilateral country programs.
+In addition, the Food Security and Environment Branch and the Economic Development Branches are key players in the development of Canada’s agriculture-related strategies and policies.
 Moreover, the Global Issues and Development Branch manages relations with multilateral agricultural initiatives.